VR’s 3 Big Problems

 Motion Sickness

-Even tiny amounts of motion sickness can stack up over longer play sessions to make players feel inexplicably uncomfortable, which is what they’ll remember when next deciding what to play.
+Even tiny amounts of motion sickness can stack up over time to make the player feel inexplicably uncomfortable or irritated — which is what they’ll remember about your game when next deciding what to play.

-Every change we make must be tested for motion sickness and many features will require additional, unexpected tweaks just to mitigate it.
+Because the problem is so unpredictable and devastating, every change we make must be tested for motion sickness and many features will require additional, unexpected tweaks.

 Controlling Movement

-Then, even if motion sickness weren’t a thing, there’s another problem with movement in VR: we still don't have any good options for how players control it.
+Other than motion sickness, there’s another major problem with movement in VR: we still don't any good options for how players control it.

 That sounds ridiculous, so let’s go through a few of them, just to prove the point: